-An area of approximately 6 acres (2.4 hectares) is required for the Erie Converter Station with its surrounding equipment and access ways.
-In addition to the area occupied by the converter station, additional area will be occupied by related construction period and post-construction stormwater management facilities, and an area will be temporarily disturbed during construction for material laydown and to support construction efforts.
-The total disturbed area associated with the Erie Converter Station site is approximately 16.3 acres.
-The Erie Converter Station would have a main building, which would house HVDC converter modules and a service building to contain the control and protection equipment, cooling equipment, and auxiliary distribution panels.
-The HVDC converter modules will convert the AC power to DC power utilizing Insulated Gate Bipolar Transistor (IGBT) technology.
+An area of approximately six acres (2.4 hectares) is required for the Erie Converter Station with its surrounding equipment and access ways.
+In addition to the permanent area occupied by the Erie Converter Station facilities, additional area will be occupied by related construction period and post-construction stormwater management facilities.
+Additional area will be temporarily disturbed during construction for material laydown and staging and to support construction efforts.
+The total disturbed area associated with the Erie Converter Station site is approximately 21.4 acres (8.7 hectares).
+The Eric Converter Station would have a main building, which would house HVDC converter modules; a service building to contain the control and protection equipment, cooling equipment, and auxiliary distribution panels; and a storage building.
+The HVDC converter modules will convert the AC power to DC power using Voltage Source Converter (VSC) technology which utilizes Insulated Gate Bipolar Transistors (IGBTs).
 The main building (converter hall) would be approximately 370 ft by 110 ft (110 m by 35 m) with a building footprint of 1 acre (0.4 hectares) and a height of approximately 60 ft (18 m) (Figure 2.2-2).
 The indoor design of the HVDC converter modules would reduce audible sound and protect the equipment from exposure.
-The primary equipment installed outside of the building is anticipated to include circuit breakers, disconnects, surge arrestors, transformers, cooling equipment, and metering units.
+The primary equipment installed outside of the buildings is anticipated to include circuit breakers, disconnects, surge arrestors, transformers, cooling equipment, and metering units.
 The facility will also have an emergency generator.
 Security fencing will prevent unauthorized access and provide for public safety.

 A driveway will provide access to the site from nearby roadways.
-The driveway would be approximately 20 ft (6.1 m) wide, with an approximate maximum 3-foot (0.9 m) shoulder.
+The driveway would be approximately 20 ft (6.1 m) wide, with an approximate maximum 3-ft (0.9 m) shoulder.
 Culverts will be installed to maintain appropriate conveyance of stormwater flows without adverse impact to upstream or downstream properties.

-The Erie Converter Station will interconnect with the existing electrical power systems at the nearby existing Penelec Erie West Substation POI (Figure 2.2-3) through short underground AC cables (discussed further in Section 2.3).
+The Erie Converter Station will interconnect with the existing electrical power systems at the nearby existing Penelec Erie West Substation POI (Figure 2.2-3) through underground AC cables (discussed further in Section 2.3).